-Go Potato: Refrigerate a potato for a couple of min, slice it in half and place it on your eye bags for 15-20 min.
+Go Potato: Refrigerate a potato for a couple of min, slice it in half and place it on your eye bags for 15 to 20 min.
 And watch those eye bags de-puff in a poof!

 Cucumber Relief: Known for their soothing and cooling properties, cucumbers are the best way to soothe those tired puffy peepers.
-Take two slice of cucumbers and place them on your eyes for 20-25 minutes.
+Take two slice of cucumbers and place them on your eyes for 20 to 25 minutes.
 While you relax, the anti-inflammatory properties of cucumber will reduce puffiness.

-Chilled tea bags: Before you hit the sack, place cooled-off brewed tea bags on your lids for 20-25 min to de-puff your eyes.
-That way, you get to #treatyoself and wake up prettier.
+Chilled tea bags: Before you hit the sack, place cooled-off brewed tea bags on your lids for 20 to 25 min to de-puff your eyes.
+That way, you get to #treatyoself, and wake up prettier.

-VIII.
-PROBLEM: You Have Scales Instead of Skin, Because Who Drinks Water These Days?
+8. You Have Scaly Skin Because Who Drinks Water These Days?